globaleaks/whistleblowing-software/documentation/user/admin/UserInterface.rst

 A menu on the right offers you links to the different administrative sections:

-   1. Site settings
+   1. Settings

    2. Users

    3. Questionnaires

-   4. Contexts
+   4. Channels

    5. Case management

-   6. Notification settings
+   6. Notification

-   7. Network settings
+   7. Network

-   8. Advanced settings
+   8. Sites

-   9. System overview
+   9. Audit log

 Settings
 --------